am-cornelis/know-ur-ide/README.md

 * "legacy code retreat" project for your chosen language
 * a local version control will help (we'll be doing some change, reset, repeat cycles)

+## What next

+Keep practicing the shortcuts - long-term learning comes from repetition.
+Optimum rate is now, then next day, next week, next month and that should be it in your brains for life...

 ## References

 * IntelliJ: https://www.jetbrains.com/idea/docs/IntelliJIDEA_ReferenceCard.pdf